dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO3 No duplicate base extensions (to avoid ambiguities)
+TODO(inheritance) No duplicate base extensions (to avoid ambiguities)
-TODO3 issue with variance of extended type if we erase to a ref struct with a ref field.
+TODO(inheritance) issue with variance of extended type if we erase to a ref struct with a ref field.

-TODO2 need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
+TODO(instance) need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
-TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
+TODO(static) adjust scoping rules so that type parameters are in scope within the 'for'
 TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces
-TODO2 extensions are disallowed within interfaces with variant type parameters
+TODO(static) extensions are disallowed within interfaces with variant type parameters
 TODO2 We should likely allow constructors and `required` properties
 TODO attributes and attribute targets

 ## Open issue: merging extension methods and extension members

-TODO4 revise preference of extension types over extension methods (should mix and disambiguate duplicates if needed instead)
+TODO(instance) revise preference of extension types over extension methods (should mix and disambiguate duplicates if needed instead)

 ```c#
 static class Extensions